Veterinary Technology

 Why Study Veterinary Technology at Front Range Community College?

-According to the Bureau of Labor Statistics (BLS), employment among veterinary technicians is projected to increase by 20 percent over the next 10 years, with approximately 15,500 new jobs for vet techs each year.
+According to the Bureau of Labor Statistics (BLS), employment among veterinary technicians is projected to increase by 20% over the next 10 years, with approximately 15,500 new jobs for vet techs each year.

-We offer a degree and certificate program to help you begin your career.
-Our Associate of Applied Science (AAS) degree in Veterinary Technology will prepare you for a career as a veterinary technician in five semesters.
-Our veterinary assistant certificate program can be completed in two semesters.
-Both programs are offered in the classroom and hybrid format so you'll be able to create a schedule that fits your needs.
+FRCC's Veterinary Technology program let's you choose from two program options.
+Our Associate of Applied Science (AAS) degree in Veterinary Technology will prepare you for a career as a veterinary technician in five semesters, and our veterinary assistant certificate program can be completed in one semester.
+Both programs are offered in a hybrid format, so you'll be able to create a schedule that fits your needs.

-With the help of dedicated faculty, you'll develop your technical skills and practice the creative thinking and problem-solving skills you'll need in the veterinary field.
-FRCC's veterinary technology program also has partnerships with 85 veterinary hospitals and facilities to provide you with unique internship and animal handling opportunities.
+With the help of dedicated faculty and instructors, you'll develop your knowledge and the technical nursing and animal handling you'll need in the veterinary field.
+FRCC's veterinary technology program has partnerships with 85 veterinary hospitals and facilities to provide you with unique internship and animal handling opportunities.

 High Pass Rate on the VTNE Exam